EleanorHyde/PSY6422_Project/README.md

 * dplyr

 ## MSc Research Project
 This analysis relates to my MSc dissertation: **Action video gamers’ task switching and processing speed abilities: a mixed method investigation**.
 I may update this github with the experimental data and analysis from my dissertation in the future.
-For this project, I am supervised by Dr Claudia von Bastian.
+I am supervised by Dr Claudia von Bastian for my dissertation, which should be finished late August 2020.